j0rd1smit/obsidian-copilot-auto-completion/demo_vault/README.md

 The following files are used to test certain completion scenarios:
 - `Block quote (a tale of two cities).md`: contains an example note with a block quote.
 The plugin should be able to complete the block quote.
+- `Code generation (Kadane algorithm python).md`: contains an example note about the Kadane algorithm.
+The Python code is incomplete.
+The plugin should be able to complete the code.
+- `Code generation (Kadane algorithm rust).md`: contains an example note about the Kadane algorithm.
+The Rust code is incomplete.
+The plugin should be able to complete the code.
+- `Code generation (Kadane algorithm typescript).md`: contains an example note about the Kadane algorithm.
+The Typescript code is incomplete.
+The plugin should be able to complete the code.
 - `Javascript code completion test (fizz buzz).md`: contains an example note about the fizz buzz problem.
 The Javascript code is incomplete.
 The plugin should be able to complete the code.
 - `List completion in the middle (missing solid principles).md`: contains an example note about the SOLID design principles.
 The list of principles is incomplete.
 The plugin should be able to complete the list.
 - `List completion test (dead relu reasons).md`: contains an example note about the dead ReLU problem.
 The possible reasons for the dead ReLU problem are missing.
 The plugin should be able to complete the list of reasons.